akka/akka/akka-docs/rst/intro/getting-started.rst

 Getting Started Guides and Template Projects
 --------------------------------------------

-The best way to start learning Akka is to download `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ and try out one of Akka Template Projects.

 Download
 --------

 There are several ways to download Akka.
 You can download it as part of the Lightbend Platform (as described above).
 You can download the full distribution, which includes all modules.
 Or you can use a build tool like Maven or SBT to download dependencies from the Akka Maven repository.

 Modules